Matt-Wilshaw/gymflex/README.md

 These choices follow WCAG 2.1 guidelines, making the app inclusive and compliant.

-These choices prioritize user experience, performance, visual harmony, and inclusivity, making the app feel responsive, trustworthy, and accessible.
+These choices prioritise user experience, performance, visual harmony, and inclusivity, making the app feel responsive, trustworthy, and accessible.

 ---